tyler-lawrence/WidgetLab/README.md

 We'll get some errors sprinkled throughout the file.
 That's fine, it actually helps us identify the places we need to update our code so our new struct is properly called.

-2. Let's go to the `CoffeesConsumedWidgetView` and fix those errors.
+2. Let's go to the `CoffeesConsumedWidgetEntryView` and fix those errors.
   - This is where we design what the widget looks like.
 I'm going to keep it simple with a VStack and two Text views
 ```
 VStack {